Jack Draper advances into Adelaide quarter-finals following win over Tommy Paul

 Jack Draper has advanced to his first quarter-finals of 2023 with a 6-4 6-4 win against Tommy Paul on Wednesday at the Adelaide International 2.

-The 21-year-old Brit’s win against the eighth-seeded American atoned for his loss to eighth seed Karen Khachanov last week in Adelaide — with a potential rematch on the cards, if Khachanov can defeat Marc-Andrea Huesler later in the day.
+The 21-year-old Brit will now meet Karen Khachanov for the second time in as many weeks in the South Australian city, after they each claimed straight-sets wins at The Drive.

-Draper converted on three of five break chances against Paul, who was playing in his first event of the new season.
+Draper claimed a win against the eighth-seeded American on Wednesday after converting on three of five break chances against Paul, who was playing in his first event of the new season.

 Broken just once, Draper fired 10 aces and won 88% of his first-serve points in the win.